 Our frame will support over 300 lbs in vertical load.
 YOUR max load will be determined by your body, not by the pack.

-- Shipped Weight - 4 lbs 1 oz
+- Minimum Weight - Without cross stays, minimum compression - 4 lbs 1 oz

 - Top Circumference: 34.5"